-There are two components of practice education and it is important to remember that they are BOTH crucial.
+There are two components of practice education, and it is important to remember that they are BOTH crucial.
 The first and most obvious is the placement itself - the time you spend embedded in an agency observing and developing the skills you will need in practice.
 The second component is the Integration Workshops.
-These are sessions held on campus (or via Zoom if you are on a regional placement) in which you consolidate your agency-based learning by exploring with your peers how theories and the academic components of the program can be integrated with your practice experiences.
+These are sessions held on Zoom in which you consolidate your agency-based learning by exploring with your peers how theories and the academic components of the program can be integrated with your practice experiences.
 The AASW requires that Integration Workshops accompany all placements and as such, they are an important part of your practice education.

 Placement in the UQ social work programs is that part of your training where you spend a total of 1000 hours learning under the supervision of social workers in 'the real world' of agencies providing services to clients.
 It is where you take your classroom learning and apply it to actual professional practice.

 You will go on placement twice over the course of your program.
 Both placements are 500 hours duration, four days per week, which equates to approximately 18 weeks.
 When you will be going on placement depends on your program and your progression.
 The table below shows the typical schedule: